Course type

 Course code: E22

-This flexible diploma enables you to combine modules from engineering analysis and technology management to shape a qualification that suits your career aspirations.
-You’ll broaden and deepen your understanding of professional engineering, and work collaboratively on a project module.
-The diploma also provides a route to a masters-level engineering qualification, and can help you progress towards Chartered Engineer registration.
+Combine core engineering analysis modules with option modules in applied mathematics, environmental management, innovation management and systems thinking to shape a qualification that suits your career aspirations.
+You’ll broaden and deepen your understanding of professional engineering and work collaboratively on a project.
+The diploma is a step to Chartered Engineer status and is the same in structure as the first two-thirds of the MSc.

-• Develops advanced engineering, project management, communication and teamwork skills
+• Develop advanced engineering, project management, communication and teamwork skills

-• Includes group project work with other students (usually at a residential school)
+• Complete group project work with other students (at a residential school)

-• The opportunity to top up to the MSc in Engineering in just one more year
+• Top up to the MSc in Engineering in just one more year

 Course type